 It’s hard enough knowing when you, as the parent, need to see a therapist and navigating the entire process from picking a professional to making the most of your time once you do.
 But doing this for your teen can seem outright overwhelming.

 The time to take your teen to a therapist is when there is a noticeable change in either their affect, behavior, or both especially if these changes are sudden.
 Teens who need help will display signs of depression such as sadness, frequent crying, loss of interest in activities, changes in eating or sleeping habits, lack of enthusiasm or motivation, lack of energy, difficulty concentrating, irritability, hostility and/or angry outbursts.
 They may also withdraw from friends and family, especially during a tough time, and shut down in discussions, refusing to discuss whatever it is that's bothering them.
 Another indicator that a teen may need therapy is a drop in grades or school performance.
 If they are struggling with depression, anxiety or grief for example, this can often impact their school performance just as it can impact an adults work performance.

 Choosing the Right Therapist

 Many adults seek out therapists in terms of years of experience in the field, a degree from a specific school or matching gender with their teen.
 There is a more significant factor to consider: specialization.
 Parents should seek a therapist who has considerable experience working with teens, because this age group tends to have very specific interests and issues.
 Teens can get impatient if they have to see several therapists before finding the right fit, so it is best to find someone who specializes in working with teens.
 Some of the therapists at DCTC do not work with teenagers because they do not have the training while others specialize in teen issues.
-At DCTC, we have therapists at all three of our locations: Uptown Dallas, Rockwall and Allen, Texas that are experienced in working with the unique needs of teens and children.
+At DCTC, we have therapists at all three of our locations: Uptown Dallas, Rockwall and Plano, Texas that are experienced in working with the unique needs of teens and children.

 Bringing Up Therapy to Your Teen